10 Pediatric OT + PT Approved Tips to Help Prevent Flat Head Syndrome in Babies

 5. Alternate Sides During Feeding

 Whether you’re breastfeeding or bottle-feeding, switch arms regularly.
 This not only supports symmetrical muscle development—it also encourages head turning to both sides.
-Elevated side-lying is also the preferred bottle feeding position for infant feeding therapists and we wish everyone would do it!

 6. Encourage Visual Tracking